-The Julien and Virginia Cornell Library at Vermont Law is a rich resource for students and faculty.
-Overlooking the White River, the 35,000-square-foot library houses our collections and provides a variety of study spaces across four floors, including a highly specialized environmental law collection and the Environmental Reading Room in the library’s loft.
-We are also fortunate to have a knowledgeable, service-oriented, and friendly staff at the Julien and Virginia Cornell Library.
+The Julien and Virginia Cornell Library at Vermont Law is a rich resource center for students and faculty.
+Overlooking the White River, the 35,000-square-foot library houses our collections and provides a variety of study spaces across four floors, including a highly specialized environmental law collection and the Environmental Reading Room.
+We are also fortunate to have a group of knowledgeable, service-oriented, and friendly staff at the Cornell Library.

 LexisAdvance, Westlaw and Bloomberg Law; and

 More than 70 specialized research databases such as Greenwire, ChinaLawInfo & JSTOR

 In addition to traditional library services such as reference help and Interlibrary Loan, the library also offers a variety of services, including one-on-one research consultation; group study rooms for collaborative learning; stand-up desks; happy lights; and final exam support including candy bowls and therapy dogs.